DmitriySh/system-design-course/02-caching-api-and-observability/Lecture.md

  - `LRU` = replace objects in the bottom that **least recently used** if the maximum capacity is reached; \
    let's imagine a queue whose objects are moved to the top every time they're accessed; \
    most famous cache replacement algorithm; \
-   providers a nice cache-hit rate for lots of use-cases;
+   advantages: providers a nice cache-hit rate for lots of use-cases; \
+   advantages: constant execution time and memory usage
 ```
 7add   0add   1add   2add   3add  0read  4add   2read  5add
 | |    | |    | |    |2|    |2|    |2|    |2|    |2|    |2|